 Medicinal Uses of Thimbleberries

-They have been used by Native Americans for centuries.
-The berries are rich in vitamin C. A poultice of the leaves is used to treat burns and wounds, and even other smaller skin related issues like acne.
+A poultice of the leaves of R. parviflorus is used to treat burns and wounds, and even other smaller skin-related issues like acne.
 The roots are made into a tea for treating digestive ailments such as nausea, vomiting, diarrhea and dysentery.

 For a more practical everyday use in the woods, the leaves make a great toilet paper.
 They’re large, soft and soothing to the skin.